OneDuckyBoy/awesome-CrewAI-projects/health_and_fittness_planner/README.md

 - [License](#license)

 ## CrewAI Framework
 CrewAI is designed to facilitate the collaboration of role-playing AI agents.
-In this example, The agents work together to build a Python-based game by simulating a collaborative software development process.
-Each agent has a distinct role, from writing the code to reviewing it for errors and ensuring it meets high-quality standards before final approval.
+In this example, The agents work together to build you the best health plan by simulating a collaborative process.
+Each agent has a distinct role, from writing the fittness plans to reviewing it for errors and ensuring it meets high-quality standards before final approval.

 ## Running the Script